HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Common breakpoints

 The most common breakpoint in use across desktop and mobile devices is a `min-width` of 768px.
 54% of sites use this breakpoint, closely followed by a `max-width` of 767px at 50%.
-[The Bootstrap framework](https://getbootstrap.com/docs/4.1/layout/overview/) uses a `min-width` of 768px as its “Medium” size, so this may be the source of much of the usage.
+[The Bootstrap framework](https://getbootstrap.com/docs/4.1/layout/overview/) uses a `min-width` of 768px as its "Medium" size, so this may be the source of much of the usage.
 The other two high-ranking `min-width` values of 1200px (40%) and 992px (37%) are also found in Bootstrap.

 {{ figure_markup(
   image="breakpoints.png",